MoroccoOfficial Name: Kingdom of Morocco

 All U.S. citizens are urged to remain alert to local security developments and be vigilant regarding their personal security and report any suspicious incidents or problems immediately to Moroccan authorities and the U.S. Embassy or Consulate.

 Demonstrations occur frequently in Morocco and are typically focused on political or social issues.
 During periods of heightened regional tension, large demonstrations may take place in the major cities.
-In September 2012, demonstrations took place near the U.S. Consulate General in Casablanca, as well as other cities in response to a YouTube video.
 By law, all demonstrations require a government permit, but spontaneous unauthorized demonstrations, which have greater potential for violence, can occur.
 In addition, different unions or groups may organize strikes to protest an emerging issue or government policy.
 Travelers should be aware of the current levels of tension in Morocco and stay informed of regional issues that could resonate in Morocco and create an anti-American response.
 Avoid demonstrations if at all possible.
 If caught in a demonstration, remain calm and move away immediately when provided the opportunity.

 To stay connected: